larrybotha/everything/resources/videos/Huberman Lab Episode 2 - Master Your Sleep & Be More Alert When You're Awake.md

 49:25
-and can inhibit learning and create all sorts of other detrimental effects, it does this through a mechanism, 49:32 for those of you that wanna know the neural pathways, that involves light to the eyes that's then signaled to a structure called the habenula, 49:38 the habenula looks like two little bat ears sitting right in the middle of a structure in your brain called the thalamus, don't worry about these names
+and can inhibit learning and create all sorts of other detrimental effects, it does this through a mechanism, 49:32 for those of you that wanna know the neural pathways, that involves light to the eyes that's then signaled to a structure called the habenula**, 49:38 the habenula looks like two little bat ears sitting right in the middle of a structure in your brain called the thalamus, don't worry about these names
 49:44
-if you're not interested in this stuff, if you are, these are just avenues to explore, when that habenula gets activated 49:50 it's actually called the disappointment nucleus because it actually makes us feel less happy 49:57 and more disappointed, and can lead to certain forms of depression in the wakeful state.
+if you're not interested in this stuff, if you are, these are just avenues to explore, **when that habenula gets activated 49:50 it's actually called the disappointment nucleus because it actually makes us feel less happy 49:57 and more disappointed, and can lead to certain forms of depression in the wakeful state**.
 50:02
 Now, if you wake up in the middle of the night and you need to use the bathroom or you're on an all-night flight and you're, you know, need to read or whatever it is, fine, 50:11